 But we need to remember that Tamar had taken care of this.
-When the authorities were about to burn her, she sent for her father-in-law and said that she was pregnant by the man who had given her his personal sealreach DESTIN and-cord and his staff.
-Judah acknowledged that they were his and said "She is more righteous than I, since I wouldn't give her to my son Shelah."
+When the authorities were about to burn her, she sent for her father-in-law and said that she was pregnant by the man who had given her his personal seal-and-cord and his staff.
+Judah acknowledge that they were his and said "She hath been more righteous than I; because that I gave her not to Shelah my son."
 Genesis 38:26.
-NIV When Tamar gave birth, she had twins, Perez and Zerah.
+When Tamar gave birth, she had twins, Perez and Zerah.
 Pharez is also mentioned in the genealogy of Christ found in Matthew, chapter 1.
-It is a complicated story full of many things that we say today are wrong.

-One can wonder why people like Judah and Tamar would be included in the genealogy of Christ.
+It is a complicated story full of many things that we say today are wrong, and one can wonder why someone like Judah and Tamar would be included in the genealogy of Christ.
 Some authorities say that she risked everything to get what was rightfully hers.
 She fulfilled her part of the arrangement with Er and Onan.
 She had a right to have children and the property was to be kept in the family.
 There are so many things happening in this story.
 Perhaps the more we study it, the more we see why these people are included in the genealogy of Christ.
 They are just like us - human and sinful!